sfdx-isv/sfdx-falcon-appx-demo-kit/README.md

 ## License

-This repository contains code licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+SFDX-Falcon and the AppExchange Demo Kit (ADK) are made available under the MIT License - see the [LICENSE](LICENSE) file for details.